campaul/testr.js/README.md

 ## Creating a Test Group

 A group of tests is encapsulated in a `Testr` object.
-A test can be any function that returns a truthy value.
+A test can be any function that returns a boolean value.

 ```javascript
 var css = new Testr('CSS3');